tabac/hyperloglog.rs/README.md

 ```

-## Evaluation
+## Experimental Evaluation

-Check `figures/` for further details and results from experimental evaluation.
+Check [here](results/) for figures and discussion on experimental results.